Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Generality

 \subsection{Beta-shift}

 In this section, we provide definitions that unify the cases of $ \beta< -1$ and $\beta>1$.
 Consider a real number $ \beta $ with modulus greater than 1.
-Let us approach the question of representing of numbers using powers of $ \beta $ from a more general point of view.
+Let us approach the question of the representation of numbers using powers of $ \beta $ from a more general point of view.
 We set